-FUNDING AREAS: Education, environment, arts & culture
+FUNDING AREAS: Education, environment

-In Chicago, education grantmaking is focused on students making the high school to college transition and getting students through college.
+In Chicago, education grantmaking is focused on students making the high school-to-college transition and getting students through college.
 Consideration is limited to education organizations within the city limits.
 Programs for high school students should prepare kids to apply for college, support them during their first year of college, and improve the college advising process.
-Chicago Public Schools and organizations working with CPS.
+The big targets are Chicago Public Schools and organizations working with CPS.
 Environmental funding is focused on climate change.
 The foundation has also supported well-established arts organizations over the years, even though arts and culture is not an established program area.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)